 The next day, 12 hours after quitting, your body purifies itself of carbon monoxide.
 After one full day, 24 hours, your risk of heart attack decreases.
 In the next week, your sense of smell and taste will return.

 For the next few months, the body – and mouth – continue to heal and repair.
-In addition to less instances of coughing and shortness of breath, you will also have better breath and dry mouth will improve.
+In addition to fewer instances of coughing and shortness of breath, you will also have better breath and dry mouth will improve.

 One year after quitting smoking, a person's risk for coronary heart disease decreases by half.
 And after one year, it continues to drop.